Fasih-ur-Rehman45/Extensions/README.md

 ### Commit Message style

-If you have the time and ability, I recommend following the [Conventional Commits][cc] standard.
+If you have the time and ability, I recommend following the [Conventional Commits][https://www.conventionalcommits.org/en/v1.0.0/] standard.

 Here are some sample commit headers: